mbabynames search ✿

 Atlas Edward

-Meaning: Atlas = "noble and strong", Edward = "wealthy guardian".
+Meaning: Atlas = "bearer of the heavens", Edward = "wealthy guardian".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Atlas Henry

-Atlas, meaning "noble and strong", pairs with Henry, meaning "ruler of the home".
+Atlas, meaning "bearer of the heavens", pairs with Henry, meaning "ruler of the home".
 The meanings point in complementary directions.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Atlas Theodore